 More About This Dog Breed

 All around, boxers make lovely pets.
 They are incredibly loyal, intelligent, energetic, and naturally friendly.
 However, their stubbornness and high energy can be intimidating for first-time dog owners.
 Although a new dog owner can certainly train a boxer, they must be very patient and consistent with how they discipline them.

 Boxers do not do well with negative reinforcement or frustrating corrections, which can also be tough to avoid for someone who’s never trained a dog.

 They can easily sense signs of faltering leadership or stress in owners.
 This breed needs a loving but stern alpha leader to guide them.
 Many owners find that successfully training a boxer comes with many rewards.
 Proper training enforces the bond and trust between a dog and its owner.

 If you feel like you can handle raising a boxer, you will experience loyalty, friendship, and lots of love from your furry friend.
-Read more here.
+You can also learn about other breeds here.